Why we work in South Sudan

 We have supported libraries in Sudan through book provision since 1963, and in what is now South Sudan since 2007.

-In South Sudan, we work with our partner Africa Educational Trust (AET).
-The books we send to South Sudan help to stock four regional Resource and Open Learning Centres which are run by AET in Rumbek, Juba, Yambio and Panyagor.
+In South Sudan, we work with our partner Africa Educational Trust (AET) to provide books to four regional Resource and Open Learning Centres which are run by AET.
 The books are then distributed to college, university and hospital libraries.
 AET also runs a mobile library service to reach schools and communities in rural areas – a vital service in a country where the lack of infrastructure can lead to isolation for many communities.